English BA

 Put your love of language to work while you’re still a student.
 In the English program, you’ll have opportunities to connect classroom learning with hands-on experience:

-- Set type and print by hand on CMU's traditional printing press, allowing you to learn where words come from, literally.
+Set type and print by hand on the traditional printing press, allowing you to learn where words come from, literally.

-- Write and publish your own work in Soul in Paraphrase (CMU's literary magazine) or The Doxa (student newspaper).
+Write and publish your own work in Soul in Paraphrase (the literary magazine of CMU) or The Doxa (student newspaper).

 Whether you're refining a manuscript, copy editing for a publication, or helping someone craft a better sentence, you'll leave CMU with experience that matters.